1985 - Origins of the Dotonbori Dive

 Crowd Management in 2003 and 2023

 During the 2003 league championship celebration, one person drowned after jumping into the Dotonbori River.
 This accident prompted Osaka Prefectural Police and Osaka City to significantly strengthen safety measures around the river.
 For the 2023 Japan Series victory, fences were installed around Ebisu Bridge and approximately 1,200 police officers were deployed.
 Physical barriers preventing river jumps resulted in no serious incidents during the 2023 celebration.
 Nevertheless, an estimated 300,000 people gathered around Dotonbori, with traffic restrictions lasting until late at night.
-Balancing crowd safety with celebration freedom remains an ongoing challenge for Osaka City.
+Balancing crowd safety with celebration freedom has been a consistent administrative challenge for Osaka City since 1985.

 Osaka's Festival Culture and the Hanshin Tigers